kubernetes-sigs/gateway-api/geps/gep-2648/index.md

 Describe and specify a design pattern for a class of metaresource that can affect specific settings across a single target object.

+This is a strict subset of all Policy objects that meet a set of criteria designed to be easier to understand for users than Inherited Policy, and so to not require solving the much harder problem of communicating Inherited Policy to users.

+This will allow the graduation of this _limited_ subcategory of Policy objects _separately_ to solving the larger problem of communicating status for Inherited Policy.

 This is a design for a _pattern_, not an API field or new object.

 ## Goals